hyphanet/website/content/pages/help.md

 ### How do I use this software?
 I downloaded it, but when I run it there's no GUI.

-Fred (the Hyphanet REference Daemon) runs as a daemon, or service, in the background.
+Fred (the Freenet REference Daemon) runs as a daemon, or service, in the background.
 You normally talk to it through a Hyphanet client.
 One built-in client is fproxy, which lets you talk to Hyphanet with a web browser.
 Hyphanet should have installed a Browse Hyphanet shortcut on the desktop and/or the